 Clearly, she’s no invulnerable superwoman.
 At times it’s hard to tell if she’s even sane.
 But heroes need quirks and vulnerabilities.
 Die Hard wouldn’t be half as thrilling if John McClane were bulletproof.
 Anderson’s imperfections make her even more appealing.

 Much has been made of the fact that Anderson, as a Psi Judge, cannot take the same rejuvenation treatments as street Judges like Dredd and must therefore age like everyone else.
-How stringently this rule is upheld in the comics is debatable
+How stringently this rule is upheld in the comics is debatable9.
+But, really, who cares?